-The Partnership, including CVR GP, is led by the Board and its committees and managed by the general partner's executive officers, CVR Services (as sole member of the general partner), and certain officers of CVR Energy and its subsidiaries, pursuant to the Partnership Agreement, as well as a number of agreements between the Partnership, CVR GP, CVR Energy, and certain of their respective subsidiaries, including a service agreement.
+The Partnership, including CVR GP, is managed by a combination of the Board, the general partner's executive officers, CVR Services (as sole member of the general partner), and certain officers of CVR Energy and its subsidiaries, pursuant to the Partnership Agreement, as well as a number of agreements among the Partnership, CVR GP, CVR Energy, and certain of their respective subsidiaries, including a service agreement.
 See Note 9 ("Related Party Transactions") for further discussion.
 Common unitholders have limited voting rights on matters affecting the Partnership and have no right to elect the general partner's directors or officers, whether on an annual or continuing basis or otherwise.